1 September 2015 - 30 September 2015Time: 10:00am - 4:30pm

 - QM Students and Alumni (seminar only) - £300

 Please note that CCLS events may be photographed or video and audio recorded.
 These materials will be used for internal and external promotional purposes only by Queen Mary University of London.
 If you object to appearing in the photographs, please let our photographer know on the day.
-Alternatively you can email CCLS Events Manager, Katherine Zaim, on email@example.com in advance of the event that you are attending.
+Alternatively you can email the CCLS Events Team on email@example.com in advance of the event that you are attending.